gknowles/dimcli/docs/README.md

 C++ command line parser toolkit for kids of all ages.

 - GNU style command lines (-o, --output=FILE, etc.)
-- can parse directly to any supplied (or implicitly created) variables that are:
+- parses directly to any supplied (or implicitly created) variable that is:
   - default constructible
   - copyable
-  - assignable from string, have an istream extraction operator, or have a specialization of Cli\::fromString\<T>() for their type
+  - assignable from string, has an istream extraction operator, or has a specialization of Cli\::fromString\<T>()
 - help generation
 - option definitions can be scattered across multiple files
 - git style subcommands
 - response files (requires `<filesystem>` support)
-- works with exceptions and/or RTTI enabled or disabled
+- works with or without exceptions and RTTI enabled

 How does it feel?